 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Not too many travel credit cards let you transfer your rewards points directly to airlines.
-The Capital One travel credit cards let you transfer your points to 15 airlines.
+Select Capital One travel credit cards let you transfer your points to 15+ leading travel loyalty programs.
 You will learn who the Capital One transfer partners are and some of the best ways to redeem your Capital One miles.

 Four Capital One credit cards currently let you transfer points to the transfer partners.
 Two of the ones you might own might be:

 Both the Capital One® VentureOne® Rewards Credit Card and Capital One® Spark® Miles Select for Business cards that don’t have an annual fee let you transfer miles too.

 The information for the Capital One® Venture® Rewards Credit Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.